Custom Rotational Molding: The Definitive Guide

 Section 3: Ten examples of everyday products manufactured using custom rotational molding

-There are a variety of different products that can be made from rotational molding and different tooling methods to do so.
+There are a variety of different plastic products that can be made from rotational molding and different tooling methods to do so.

 The most common type of tooling is cast tooling.